robenkleene/design-references/houdini/houdini-rendering.md

 Select the "Render View" tab (`⌥9`) and click "Render" (after performing a single render, saving again with `⌘S` renders again).

+## Node

+To get to the `mantra1` node, in the "Network View" (usually the bottom-right pane), click "obj" and instead select "out".

 ## Tips

 - Use "Render Region" on the left to quickly drag out a box to preview a render